UPDATE: This local SEO post was first published on 29 October 2018 and updated on 5 November 2019 and again on 17 May 2021.

 - Authentic Thai Ottawa

-From there use Google Ads Keyword Planner to identify which of them get the highest amount of traffic.
+From there, use Google Ads Keyword Planner or Ahrefs to identify which of them get the highest amount of traffic.
 This tool is also helpful in identifying other good keywords you might not have thought of.

 How to add keywords to your website

-Choosing one primary keyword for each page, add it to the:
+Choosing one primary local SEO keyword for each page on your website, add it to the:

 - URL of each of your pages.

-Remember, this doesn’t just apply to blog posts and web pages but to all content you create.
-So your keywords must be added to videos titles and descriptions, case studies, photo labels and social content.
+Remember, this doesn’t just apply to blog posts and web pages but to all written and video content you create.
+So your keywords must be added to videos descriptions, case studies and social posts as well.

 If this sounds like more than you can handle, it might make sense to call in the pros.
 Handing SEO off to a trusted partner will free you to focus on running your business.